Lambaesis: Remains

 Behind this building (which was roofed), is a large court giving access to other buildings, one being the arsenal.
 In it have been found many thousands of projectiles.
 To the southeast are the remains of the baths.
 The ruins of both city and camp have yielded many inscriptions (Renier edited 1500, and there are 4185 in CIL viii); and, though a very large proportion are epitaphs of the barest kind, the more important pieces supply an outline of the history of the place.

 Over 2500 inscriptions relating to the camp have been deciphered.
 In a museum in the village are objects of antiquity discovered in the vicinity.
 In addition to inscriptions and statues, there are some fine mosaics found in 1905 near the arch of Septimius Severus.
 The statues include those of Aesculapius and Hygieia, taken from the temple of Aesculapius.

-About 2 mi south of Lambessa are the ruins of Markuna, the ancient Verecunda, including two triumphal arches.
+About 2 mi east of Lambessa are the ruins of Markuna, the ancient Verecunda, including two triumphal arches.